By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.Download PDF

-- As of October 31, 2019, of the 339 S&P 500 Index companies reporting third-quarter earnings, 255 beat analysts’ estimates, according to S&P Dow Jones Indices.
+- As of May 14, 2020, of the 452 S&P 500 Index companies reporting first-quarter earnings, 303 beat analysts’ estimates, according to S&P Dow Jones Indices.

-- The yield on the 10-year U.S. Treasury note rose.
+- The yield on the 10-year Treasury note traded in a range.

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.